Car3lo/goon-guessr-app/README.md

 - change schedule.ts every week or smth to update baddies
 - cloudflare pages and workers dashboard to see how your page/worker is doing

+april 29: what if i told u that i fallen